ESL 142: High-Intermediate Listening and Speaking Spring 2016

 Class presentations: You will do formal class presentations on the topics in the textbook.
 You will be responsible for specific content, grammar and vocabulary requirements for each presentation.
 Presentations will require you to conduct surveys and interviews or research outside of class.
 Scheduled presentations must be given at the arranged time.
 Missed presentations will receive no credit.

-Group discussions and oral summaries: You will be expected to speak and listen in class each day and are expected to come to class prepared to discuss the assigned chapter topics, using appropriate academic vocabulary and comprehensible grammar.
+Group discussions and oral summaries: You are expected to speak and listen in class each day.
+Come to class with all completed assignments prepared to discuss the assigned topics, using appropriate academic vocabulary and comprehensible grammar.

 Unit tests: You will be tested on the chapter content and vocabulary for each unit covered.